ergoplatform/ergo-jde/readme.md

    - Generate the war file using the command `sbt package`.
 The war file will be created in `target/scala-2.12` folder.
    - This file can be run under any standard J2EE web server.
 The service will start listening on the port configured in the web-server

 In both cases the endpoint `/compile` will be exposed for sending requests.
+The endpoint accepts both GET and POST requests where the body contains the script code.
+The following shows how to call the POST endpoint using cURL.

+    curl --data @sample-scripts/getStableCoinInfo.json http://localhost:8080/compile

-The following is the output of the command `curl --data @sample-scripts/getStableCoinInfo.json http://localhost:8080/compile`
+The following is a sample response from the above call:

 ```
 {